Coronation Street will be broadcast six times a week from late 2017, ITV has announced.

 Last year the soap celebrated its 60th anniversary with a live episode, and also announced new management in the form of Emmerdale producer Kate Oates.

-ITV's director of television, Kevin Lygo, said the news is a reflection of the broadcaster's commitment to "high quality soap" for a "hugely loyal audience".
+Kevin Lygo, ITV's director of television, said the news is a reflection of the broadcaster's commitment to producing a "high-quality soap" for a "hugely loyal audience".

 He said: "I am a life-long fan of Coronation Street and one of the first things I wanted to explore when I became director of television was taking the production to six episodes a week.